Quick Summary

 Step 4: Prepare Your 3-Year Financial Estimate

 Submit an income and expenditure plan for the next three years.
-Specify funding sources and planned spending aligned with your objectives.
+Specify funding sources and planned spending aligned with your objectives. and the requirements of the Section 8 company.

 Step 5: Applicant Declaration (Form INC-15)